-NFL suspends Browns’ Kareem Hunt 8 games for ‘altercations’
+Browns’ Kareem Hunt banned 8 games by NFL for ‘altercations’

 “I also appreciate all of the support I received from my union through this process.
 My commitment to earning the trust of the league, my teammates, the organization and this community through my actions will continue, and I understand there is a lot of hard work ahead of me before I’m able to fully return to playing the game I love.”

+“I know that he has really done a nice job of being committed and of doing that work so that he can be the best version of himself,” Dorsey said Thursday.
+“I know he has been diligently working on that.”

+Hunt has been working out at the Browns’ facility in Berea, Ohio, and is scheduled to take part in the team’s offseason program starting April 1.

-Hunt’s suspension comes during a busy week for the Browns, who acquired star receiver Odell Beckham Jr. on Tuesday in a trade with the New York Giants.
+Hunt’s suspension caps a busy week for the Browns, who acquired superstar wide receiver Odell Beckham Jr. on Tuesday in a trade with the New York Giants.
+Cleveland has also made several other moves in free agency.

+As a rookie, Hunt led the league in rushing with 1,327 yards, scoring eight touchdowns.
+He also showed his versatility by catching 53 passes for 455 yards and three TDs.
+In 11 games last season, he ran for 824 yards and seven touchdowns.

+Hunt’s arrival has made Browns third-down running back Duke Johnson expendable and the team has considered trading him.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL